-Amman is a popular city, and expatriates from all over the world live here.
-I won’t elaborate on the apartment hunting issues I encountered.
-Every country does business differently, and there are many ways a foreigner (ʿağanib) can run amok.
 Unfortunately, rental hell happens all too often.
 Travelers looking for short-term rentals in foreign countries need to be extra cautious.
 Although that may sound like a no brainer, during an extended trip, it’s easy to let your guard down, especially when the rules are constantly changing, and full disclosure is rare.
 You need to cover all the bases and ask key questions in advance.
 Solo travelers are very much on their own.
-Don’t expect others to have your back.
+Don’t expect anyone to have your back.

 I’m in awe of the panoramic views from my new apartment!
 They’re mesmerizing!
-The photos attached don’t begin to do the vistas justice, and sunrise, morning, afternoon, dusk, and night skies all bring different light and colors.
+The photos attached don’t do the vistas justice, and sunrise, morning, afternoon, dusk, and night skies all bring different light and colors.
 Almost wish I had art supplies, so I could attempt to capture some of the magic.
 We’ve had a few days of heavy rain, but in general, the weather has been clear and mild.

 Neighborhoods and Circles